 In Austria, this one-day experience carries the rather impressive name Tag des Denkmals (English: Monument Day).
 The government department responsible for protecting the country’s many cultural and historical sites organises the event.

 On this day, various locations across Vienna and the rest of Austria open their doors to visitors for free.
 On top of that, many also offer special guided tours or other little bonus experiences.
-Some participating sites may even remain closed to the public for the rest of the year.
+Some participants may even remain closed to the public for the rest of the year.

 What can you see?

-(We enjoyed a fantastic architectural tour of the Billrothhaus in 2023)
+(We enjoyed a fantastic architectural tour of the Billrothhaus at a previous event)

-Various well-known locations typically get involved, such as the National Library and Jewish Museum, but also rarer sites.
+A number of well-known places typically get involved, such as the National Library and Jewish Museum, but also sites not normally found on tourist trails.

 For example, the Hofburg regularly opens parts of the former Habsburg complex otherwise closed to visitors.
-In 2023, you got to see the Ahnensaal (Hall of Ancestors) and the room where Emperor Francis I/II died in 1835.
-And discovered the work of the Hofburg’s in-house fire brigade.
+At the previous event, you got to see the Ahnensaal (Hall of Ancestors) with the apartments of Emperor Francis I/II and crown prince Rudolf.

-The Iraqi (in Palais Larisch-Moennich) and French embassies often participate, for example.
+The Iraqi (in Palais Larisch-Moennich) and French embassies often participate.
 In past years, places such as the OPEC Fund for International Development (in Palais Deutschmeister) and the Austrian book trade association (in Palais Fürstenberg) have also welcomed sightseers.

 - The former apartment of Margarete Schütte-Lihotzky (pioneering architect and champion of feminism)

-- The refurbished Casino Zögernitz (a classic building from the Biedermeier era, now reopening as venue, café-restaurant, music centre and Strauss museum)
+- The refurbished Casino Zögernitz (a classic building from the Biedermeier era, now reopened as concert venue, café-restaurant, and Strauss museum)

 - The Billrothhaus (home to the Gesellschaft der Ärzte in Wien and well-known set for period TV productions)